- 2008 — database corruption, 3 days of darkness, entire DVD operation halted

 time.sleep(self.config.termination_interval_seconds)

 In 2014, Netflix engineers (including Kolton Andrus, who later co-founded Gremlin) introduced FIT — Failure Injection Testing.
-Where Chaos Monkey operated at the infrastructure level (kill an EC2 instance), FIT operated at the application level: injecting failure metadata through Zuul (Netflix's edge proxy that handles all requests from devices and applications to Netflix's backend services) to simulate specific service failures with surgical precision.
-FIT could say 'for this specific user's request, pretend the recommendations service is timing out' without actually degrading the recommendations service for everyone.
-This precision made chaos experiments far more targeted and safer to run continuously.
+Where Chaos Monkey operated at the infrastructure level (kill an EC2 instance), FIT operated at the application level: injecting failure metadata through Zuul (Netflix's edge proxy handling all requests from devices to backend services) to simulate specific service failures with surgical precision.
+FIT could say "for this specific user's request, pretend the recommendations service is timing out" without actually degrading the recommendations service for everyone.
+This precision made chaos experiments far more targeted and safer to run continuously — and became the pattern that tools like Gremlin later commercialised.

 Chaos Monkey was open-sourced in 2012 and rebuilt in 2016 as version 2.0.
 The new version was written in Go, used Spinnaker as its deployment platform dependency, and introduced mean-time-between-terminations (rather than probabilistic scheduling) for more predictable test coverage.
-Version 2.0 also added Trackers — Go language objects that report instance terminations to external monitoring systems, enabling downstream correlation of Chaos Monkey events with application metrics and alerts.
+Version 2.0 added Trackers — Go objects that report instance terminations to external monitoring systems, enabling downstream correlation of Chaos Monkey events with application metrics and alerts.
+The Spinnaker dependency became a significant constraint: teams unwilling to adopt Spinnaker found Chaos Monkey 2.0 inaccessible, which opened market space for alternatives like Gremlin.

 Architecture

-Netflix's architecture in 2011 was organized around a principle that Chaos Monkey enforced: every service must be independently deployable, independently scalable, and independently recoverable.
-The microservices were connected through REST APIs, with each service maintaining its own data store and exposing a versioned interface to its consumers.
-Chaos Monkey operated at the AWS EC2 instance layer — the individual virtual machines running each service's processes.
-When an instance was terminated, the load balancer in front of that service's cluster detected the unhealthy instance and stopped routing traffic to it.
-If the cluster had been sized with enough redundancy, other instances absorbed the traffic without degradation.
-If not, the service degraded — and the engineers learned something.
+Netflix's architecture in 2011 was organised around a principle that Chaos Monkey enforced: every service must be independently deployable, independently scalable, and independently recoverable.
+The microservices were connected through REST APIs, each service maintaining its own data store and exposing a versioned interface to its consumers.
+Chaos Monkey operated at the EC2 instance layer.
+When an instance was terminated, the load balancer in front of that cluster detected the unhealthy instance and stopped routing traffic to it.
+If the cluster had sufficient redundancy, other instances absorbed the traffic without degradation.
+If not, the service degraded — and the engineers learned something they needed to know.

 The Simian Army: Failure Coverage Across Infrastructure Layers